-The endangered Siberian Tiger once roamed across the entirety of Asia, however these days their range has been reduced to the harshest corners of the earth of Siberia and Northern China.
-To combat the decline in numbers, since the 1980’s Siberian tigers have become a nationally protected animal in China.
+The endangered Siberian Tiger once roamed across the entirety of Asia, however, these days their range has been reduced to the harshest corners of Siberia and Northern China.
+To combat their decline in numbers, Siberian tigers have been a nationally protected animal in China since the 1980s.

-The 350-acre Siberian Tiger Park was established in an environmental effort to prevent their extinction, and an attempt to increase their numbers once again.
-Originally beginning with about 12 tigers, the park is now home to over 1,300 Siberian tigers; more than double the number of those left in the wild.
-This makes it the largest park of its kind worldwide.
+In an environmental effort to boost their numbers and prevent their extinction, the 350-acre Siberian Tiger Park was established as a place to breed and protect this majestic animal.
+Starting with a humble 12 tigers, the park is now home to over 1,300, more than double the number of those left in the wild.
+This makes it the largest park of its kind worldwide!

-There’s also an advantage to China’s lack of health-and-safety, where you’ll have the opportunity to feed the tigers.
-This is available along the walkways and even on the bus, where you’ll get even more of an up-close and personal look at these fascinating creatures in action.
-The feeding involves carefully handing pieces of meat through the fences via some essential tongs to the eagerly awaiting tigers.
+There’s also an advantage to China’s lack of health and safety, where you’ll have the opportunity to feed the tigers.
+This is available along the walkways above the paddocks and even on the bus, where you’ll get even more of an up-close and personal look at these fascinating creatures in action.
 A fascinating opportunity, of which there isn’t many in the world.

-However, being as its China there has to be a certain level of animal cruelty, however this is debatable.
-You also have the opportunity to feed the tigers LIVE animals.
-They even have a handy price list for the sacrifices, showing the price per species.
-The vendors along the walkway also have a cage full of apprehensive looking chickens on stand-by for any willing customer.
+However, being as it’s China there has to be a certain level of animal cruelty, as you have the opportunity to feed the tigers LIVE animals.
+There’s even a handy price list showing the price per species.
+Vendors along the walkway also have a cage full of apprehensive looking chickens on stand-by for any willing customer.
 There are even horror stories and footage of cows being dumped in the paddocks right in the middle of the salivating tigers.